learn-co-curriculum/python-programming-univbasics-the-assignment-expression/README.md

 Think about a baby, sitting back.
 Before it stands a parent saying their name over and over (...and over) again.
 They wave towards their body and say their name again and again.
-What The parent is trying to do is teach the baby to assign to the bare word "Mama" or "Papa" or "Dada" _their face_.
+What the parent is trying to do is teach the baby to assign to the bare word "Mama" or "Papa" or "Dada" _to their face_.

 While neither the baby or the (average) adult is aware of it, they're trying to teach the baby the second of the _three essential expessions_: the assignment